quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Stream Type Registration

-This document creates two new settings in the "HTTP/QUIC Stream Type" registry established in {{QUIC-HTTP}}.
+This document creates two new settings in the "HTTP/3 Stream Type" registry established in {{HTTP3}}.

 The entries in the following table are registered by this document.